 Fitted with two crampon components; one under the ball of the feet and the other under the heel of the feet, this traction system is somewhat semi-aggressive.
 The bindings offer limited foot mobility.

-Best Use: The premium choice for walking on packed snow, variable terrain, steep ascents, and primarily hardpack or icy alpine conditions.
-It’s a backcountry snowshoe
+Best use: For walking on packed snow, variable terrain, steep ascents, and primarily hardpack or icy alpine conditions, for backcountry trekking

 Description: Launched in 2014, the Tubbs Men’s Flex VRT Snowshoe is designed to deliver top backcountry performance.
 The Boa Closure DynamicFit system will keep your feet in all-day comfort.